The scene is set in central Western Europe, during the 15th Century.

-The central character is an elderly and scholarly man with a wild head of grey hair and an unkempt flowing beard.
-He wears a tatty purple robe, with dark animal fur cuffs and an animal fur collar.
-Under his robe he wears a knitted doublet over a simple button less shirt.
-He wears loose fitting breeches.
+The central character is an elderly and scholarly man.
+He has a wild head of grey hair and an unkempt flowing beard.
+He wears a tatty purple robe, with dark animal fur cuffs and a fur collar.
+Under his robe is a knitted doublet over a simple button-less shirt.
+Also he wears loose fitting breeches.
 His robe is adorned with mystical alchemist symbols and astrological symbols: he is a learned wise wizard.

-He occupies the top level of a circular stone tower, it is his workspace, his eating area, his sleeping quarters.
-He is surrounded by manuscripts; ancient leather bound volumes and charts made from the skins of animals, with ink lines etched into them of the terrestrial and celestial worlds.
+Wizard occupies the top level of a circular stone tower.
+This is his workspace, his eating area and his sleeping quarters.
+He is surrounded by manuscripts; ancient leather bound volumes and charts.
+They are bound and made from the skins of animals, with ink lines etched into them of the terrestrial and celestial worlds.
 He has books / journals with blank pages of parchments and quills in ink wells are scattered around on tables here and there.

-It’s a good thing too, because it’s a few hundred steps up and the same down the stone tower, he’s too old to be going up and down these days.
+It’s a good thing that he is waited on, as it’s a few hundred steps up and the same down the stone tower, he’s too old to be going up and down these days.

 The integration aspect of that past life regression session was:

 “for that client to go forth into the world with his knowledge, with his gifts without the fear that he would be imprisoned again in his present lifetime.”

 - An error has occurred, which probably means the feed is down.
 Try again later.